Kikkan Randall: Early years

 Randall's parents, Ronn and Deborah (née Haines) originally met at a California ski resort.
 Kikkan's name was the result of a compromise between her parents: her father wanted to name her Kikki, after Kiki Cutter, the first American to win a race on the Alpine Skiing World Cup, whilst her mother wanted to name her Meghan.
 Ronn started teaching Kikkan to ski one day after her first birthday.
 She is the niece of former cross-country skiing Olympians Betsy Haines (1980) and Chris Haines (1976).

 Randall lived in Salt Lake while her mother attended law school at the University of Utah.
 In the mid-1980s, she moved to Anchorage, Alaska with her parents, where her younger siblings, Tanner and Kalli were born.
 Originally she had ambitions to race as an alpine skier, as well as to run for an NCAA Division I college.
 She ran a 6:06 minute mile in sixth grade at Scenic Park Elementary, but Kikkan's goal was to run a five-minute mile by high school.
 Kikkan Randall wanted to attend East High school because she wanted to wear red and blue just like her mom and aunt and that lead to Randall winning 10 state titles at East Anchorage High School — seven in track and three in cross-country running.
 She was announced the fastest girl on skis and she is the last Alaskan state speed-skiing champion.
 Randall took up cross-country skiing in 1998, when her track coach suggested using it as a means of keeping fit during the winter.

 Skiing career

 Early career

-After completing High School in Anchorage, Alaska at East High school, Kikkan Randall decided to stay in her home town, Anchorage to start her undergraduate studies and train with Alaska Pacific University Nordic Ski Center to start her new beginning.
+After completing high school in Anchorage, Alaska at East High School, Randall decided to stay in her home town of Anchorage to start her undergraduate studies and train with the Alaska Pacific University Nordic Ski Center.
 Her sixth-place finish in the sprint at the 2001 Junior World Championships was the best ever result by an American woman.
 Randall made her Olympic debut as a 19-year-old at the 2002 Winter Olympics in Salt Lake City and finished 44th in the inaugural Olympic individual sprint.
 In January 2006, Randall returned to Soldier Hollow, Utah, the site of the 2002 Olympic cross-country competition, and won national titles in the 5-kilometer freestyle, the 10-km classical and the sprint.
 At the 2005 World Championships in Oberstdorf, Germany, she finished 30th in the individual sprint.